Kane County Chronicle

 Pug & Hound Pet Apothecary in Geneva not only marked its sixth year in business this month, it was named America’s Coolest Pet Store 2025 by Pets Plus Magazine.

-They rebranded as Pug & Hound in 2021, expanding to a larger, new location, at 415 W. State St., Suite 101 last year and added veterinarian services, according to a news release.
+They rebranded as Pug & Hound in 2021 and expanded to a new location at 415 W. State St., Suite 101, last year and added veterinarian services, according to a news release.

-The award was in recognition of the store having the largest pet supplement selection in the Midwest; its new 11-door, custom-built, 2,600-cubic-feet walk-in freezer that accommodates fresh-food sales; and the team’s pet health knowledge, according to the release.
+The award was in recognition of the store having the largest pet supplement selection in the Midwest, a new 11-door, custom-built, 2,600-cubic-foot walk-in freezer that accommodates fresh-food sales and the team’s pet health knowledge, according to the release.

 The late Bruce Wayne, a pug whose paralysis and various health problems led to the founding of Pug & Hound Apothecary in Geneva.
 Bruce passed in April at age 14, but he lives on through the business, which focuses on holistic care and natural, unprocessed food for pets.